-With Wi-FIRE, the grill connects to your home wireless network so that you can control every aspect of your cook from your phone via a proprietary app.
+With Wi-Fire, the grill connects to your home wireless network so that you can control every aspect of your cook from your phone via proprietary app.
 This gives you the freedom to go about your life without worrying about checking on your grill regularly.

 By stepping up to the Timberline series, you’ll benefit from a few premium features.

 Your hopper can sense how full (or empty) it is, preventing you from running out of fuel unexpectedly.
 (The Ironwood series also comes with the sensor.)
 You also get rugged stainless steel grates, a stainless steel front work shelf for easier prepping, and a cool magnetic cutting board for slicing and dicing meat and ingredients on the spot.